fruit trees

 12.5 to 16 mm

-* With the aim of achieving a second growth of the variety to achieve a greater amount of anticipated with better incersión angles.
+*With the objective of achieving a second growth of the variety in order to achieve a greater number of anticipations with better angles of uncertainty.

 Varieties